By Dr. Salina Suy

 This is the basic structure of an implant.

-Implants are needed for patients who are missing teeth or will have missing teeth.
+Implants are needed for patients who are missing teeth or will have missing teeth and the best orthodontists can tell what exactly needs to be done.
 Implants can be placed in areas as long as there is enough bone; if there is not enough bone, bone grafting, a sinus lift, or other measures may be required.

 Dental implants can be used in so many ways as well.
 Implants can be used to anchor different types of prosthetics for our patients.